It was still dark as I watched headlamps bob past our campsite, pausing to flash across our shelters. Hiking starts early in the desert.

 Once in Superior, we started looking for a motel.
 I usually plan these ahead, but this was not a planned stop since we had just been in Kearny.
 The first place we stopped to check for vacancy referred us to another motel up the road, The Copper Mountain Motel.

-We had passed a small restaurant called Jalapenos and Cricket and I headed back for a late lunch.
+We passed a small restaurant called Jalapenos and Cricket, and I returned for a late lunch.
 The food was good, and we drank about a gallon of soda.
 Soda is the one craving I have on every single trail.
 I try to restrain myself, but it is hard when it is hot.

 An hour later, we were back in our tiny motel room.
 The motel was old but had gone through renovations, and the room was clean, although still a little worse for wear.
 I took the roll-out bed under the AC unit, and Cricket took the double bed.
 I like sleeping under the AC.
 The continuous noise helps me sleep and drowns out the road sounds from the busy highway in front of the motel.